 Larry Martin, the owner of Martin House Designs, believes that “great design changes lives!”
-Larry’s journey, as a certified professional building designer, began in 1994 when he first began designing projects on his own home; shortly after, family and friends noticed his exquisite talent for design and began hiring him for their own home projects which, ultimately, led him to create a full-time business out of it.
+Larry’s journey, as a certified professional building or residential designer, began in 1994 when he first began designing projects on his own home; shortly after, family and friends noticed his exquisite talent for design and began hiring him for their own home projects which, ultimately, led him to create a full-time business out of it.

 Growing up, Larry was greatly influenced and inspired by his grandfather, who was also an architect and a set designer for Paramount Studios in the 1940s.
 To this day, Larry still has a set design blueprint from a Bing Crosby film on his living room wall that is reminiscent of his childhood.
 Larry’s previous careers in art direction and illustration gave him a unique perspective on designing homes.

 Larry stated, “My goal is to create spaces that reflect the aspirations of my clients, and I strive to design homes that are efficient, tactful, and, most importantly, sustainable.”

 Services offered by Martin House Designs include schematic design (conceptual floor plans); design development (the refinement of the above concepts); construction documents (measured drawings and general material specifications to be used for construction, bidding, and/or permitting purposes) and construction oversight (as needed).